 Reinsurance is placed to cover losses in excess of the Company's agreed retention for each class of business, using both automatic treaties and facultative (one-off) placements.
 Dependent upon the class of business either excess of loss or proportional reinsurance is used.
-The catastrophe programme provides cover for an event greater than the estimated losses from a 1 in 1,000 year event.
+The catastrophe programme provides cover up to the estimated losses from a 1 in 1,000 year event.

 There are no significant concentrations of insurance risk for reinsurance recoveries.
 Reinsurance contracts are entered into with a number of reinsurers, all with a minimum credit rating of A-.
-The internal policy is to limit the maximum exposure to a single reinsurer to 5-25% of the reinsurance programme depending on the credit rating of the reinsurer.
+The internal policy is to limit the maximum exposure to a single reinsurer to 5%-25% of the reinsurance programme depending on the credit rating of the reinsurer.

-(e) Liability adequacy test
+(e) Liability Adequacy Test

-The probability of adequacy adopted in performing the liability adequacy test is 75%.
+The probability of adequacy adopted in performing the Liability Adequacy Test is 75%.

-The liability adequacy test has identified a surplus for each portfolio of contracts that are subject to broadly similar risks and are managed together as a single portfolio.
+The Liability Adequacy Test has identified a surplus for each portfolio of contracts that are subject to broadly similar risks and are managed together as a single portfolio.

-2019 2018 \$000 \$000 Net central estimate of the present value of expected future cash flows from future claims 106,355 102,528 Risk margin of the present value of expected future cash flows 14,773 14,317
+2022 2021 \$000 \$000 Net central estimate of the present value of expected future cash flows from future claims 167,609 150,360 Risk margin of the present value of expected future cash flows 23,221 20,933